 Interfaith Student Union (ISU) seeks to inform, educate, and raise awareness of religious diversity through a variety of events and discussions.
 Any and all religious and spiritual paths are welcome.
-Meetings are held in the Inclusion and Dialogue (ID) Center on Monday evenings at 7:00pm.
-Regular activities include Sacred Sparks campfires at the Weaver or MaWa firepit where participants discuss spiritual questions and experiences in a safe and relaxed environment.
-ISU leads an annual service project in the spring semester as part of Interfaith Youth Core's "Better Together Days".
-ISU also sponsors an annual Passover Seder in the spring semester.
-An Interfaith Prayer Room is located in Room 103 in Memorial Chapel and is open to all for prayer and meditation.
+Weekly meeting times for the upcoming semester are TBA.
+An Interfaith Room is located in Room 103 in Memorial Chapel and is open to all for prayer and meditation.